What Is Products Liability?

 Most people understand that a product that blows up and causes death or serious burns is a clear case for a product liability lawsuit.
 However, many people don’t realize that the courts may hold manufacturers liable for less obvious defects and damages.

-Manufacturers are required to design and build their products for safe use or operation under reasonable conditions.
+Manufacturers are required to design and build their products for safe use and operation under reasonable conditions.
 In other words, if a consumer was injured while using a power tool in a reasonable manner and for its intended purpose, the manufacturer may be held liable for paying compensation, even if the injured person was not following very specific instructions or warnings.
 The products are supposed to be tested for safe use under reasonable conditions.

 Less Obvious Product Liability Cases

-In many injury or wrongful death cases involving a defective product, there may be several parties who share liability for damages.
+In many injury and wrongful death cases involving a defective product, there are several parties who share liability for damages.
 This is often the case with accidents involving industrial equipment and products.
 The courts may determine that multiple parties share a percentage of the liability for damages.
 These parties can include the manufacturer who overlooked a design flaw, the contracted installation company that did not follow specific installation instructions for installing the equipment and training the operators, and the maintenance subcontractors who failed to recognize and remedy a recognizable defect.